DemonMan123/Load_Calculator/README.md

 ## 🛠️ About the Program

-My progaam is simply a tool to help with operations, including the following:
+My progam is simply a tool to help with operations, including the following:

 - ✅ **startup checklists**
 - ✅ **running/monitoring** checklists